DevLaukey/DevLaukey/README.md

 ### 👋 Hi, I'm @DevLaukey

 ## Software Engineer
-Dedicated, competent, and goal-oriented web developer and Computer Scientist.
+Dedicated, competent, and goal-oriented Software Engineer and Computer Scientist.
 Confident in the ability to go above and beyond to accomplish both individual and team goals.
 A quick learner with a firm belief in the potential of technology to improve daily tasks and boost